jaganmn/misc/R_enable_openmp/README.md

    ```

 4. Start an R session and try installing from sources a package that
-   optionally uses OpenMP, where supported.
-Hopefully, that package
+   makes use of OpenMP where supported.
+Hopefully, that packages comes
-   comes with a way to test whether support is actually enabled.
-By
+   with a way to test whether support is actually enabled.
+By way of
-   way of example:
+   example:

    ```r
    install.packages("TMB", type = "source")